AlexsLemonade/reproducible-research/docs/participant_information.md

 ## Workshop Location

-The training workshop will be held at Northwestern Mutual Headquarters, located at 805 E. Mason Street, Milwaukee, WI, 53202.
+The training workshop will be held at Northwestern Mutual Headquarters located at 805 E. Mason Street, Milwaukee, WI, 53202.
 We will meet in room 2E on the 2nd floor.

-If you have trouble finding the building or the rooms, please use Slack to direct message `Jen O'Malley`.
+If you have trouble finding the building or the room, please use Slack to direct message `Jen O'Malley`.

 ### Security